isayantan/Multiplayer-Federated-Learning/README.md

   - [Figure 4b](codes/RGv5.py)

 ## Implementation
-To implement the algorithm with local steps in codes/QGv16.py, follow these steps:
+To implement the algorithm with local steps, follow these steps:
   - Initialize the Environment: Set the GPU, random seed, and device.
   - Define Hyperparameters: Set the number of communication rounds `N_COMM`, local steps `N_LOCAL_STEP` and number of players `N_PLAYER`.
   - Generate Game: Initialize the problems with specific parameters.
 In `model.py`, we provide the code for initialization of Quadratic Minimax Game, Quadratic n-player game.
 For instance, one initializes the n-player game as follows